 Venezia Shopping complex

 On the other end of shopping is Venezia – a theme-shopping complex with many attractions within the complex including a mini zoo and a 3D museum.
 An attempt to re-create Venice, it even lets you take a Gondola ride in the artificially created canals.
 The complex has entry fees.
 Locals feel that it should be free entry, after all, who wants to pay for shopping.
-Attractions can have the fee for use.
+Attractions can have a fee for use.

 Nicha Health Spa

 I tried traditional Thai massage at Nicha Health Spa and it was quite an experience.
 It was a dry massage where the masseur literally stands on top of you and twists and turns around your body.
 At times I was scared and felt I would not get up from that bed with all my bones intact and had to tell my masseur to stop.
 Overall after the massage, it did feel good as if all the tiredness has been squeezed out of the body.
 Massage room had a series of beds all around that can be separated by movable curtains.
 And about 20 odd people can take massage simultaneously.

 Recommend you to read following Thailand Tourist attractions.